What should you know about choosing the right laptop for audio production? Here are a few recommendations and key points to note.

 - Retina displays allow for finer grain detail on many laptops.

 3 Action Points for Audio Producers Using a Laptop

 - Sync everything you do to the cloud.
 That could be using Dropbox, Google Drive or another cloud storage service.
 Make sure you do this, as you can then access your audio and sessions elsewhere and carry on.
 It’s also a good idea to back up your DAW preferences and presets into the cloud.

-- Does your audio editing software of choice allow multiple installs under the same licence?
+- Does your audio editing software of choice allow multiple installs under the same license?
 Can you, for example, install a copy on your desktop and your laptop machine without issues?
 Adobe Audition CC will allow you to install it on up to 2 machines at the same time.

-- Consider external goodies such as an audio interface Scarlett 2i2 of tiny speakers M-Audio Studiophile Av40 M-Audio Studiophile Av40 to add that extra kick.
+- Consider external goodies such as an audio interface of tiny speakers M-Audio Studiophile Av40 M-Audio Studiophile Av40 to add that extra kick.
 Hardly any laptops come with decent built-in speakers and sound cards, so look outside the box.
 You may also wish to consider a really high-quality set of headphones Beyerdynamic DT770 PRO Headset – 80 OHM too.

 A Couple of Things Desktops Do Better Than Laptops for Audio Producers